Federal Government Economic Support Measures

 The Government’s support will enhance lenders’ willingness and ability to provide credit to SMEs with the Scheme able to support $40 billion of lending to SMEs.

 The Scheme will complement the announcement the Government has made to cut red-tape to allow SMEs to get access to credit faster.
 It also complements announcements made by Australian banks to support small businesses with their existing loans.
+These arrangements have recently been extended.
+For more information click here.

 Measure #5 Providing temporary relief for financially distressed businesses